aqureshi536/OnlineParkingSystem/README.md

 # OnlineParkingSystem
-This was the university project
+This was the university project done in the year 2015

 This project implements the idea of online parking system done nowdays in a efficient way which reduces man power and make the service cheaper.